huggingface/optimum-habana/examples/text-generation/README.md

 - `--batch_size` to specify the batch size
 - `--bf16` to run generation in bfloat16 precision (or to be specified in your DeepSpeed configuration if using DeepSpeed)
 - `--use_hpu_graphs` to use [HPU graphs](https://docs.habana.ai/en/latest/PyTorch/Inference_on_PyTorch/Inference_Using_HPU_Graphs.html) to speed up generation
-- `--limit_hpu_graphs` to skip HPUGraph usage for first token to save memory
+- `--limit_hpu_graphs` to skip HPU Graph usage for first token to save memory
 - `--use_kv_cache` to use the [key/value cache](https://huggingface.co/docs/transformers/main/en/main_classes/text_generation#transformers.GenerationConfig.use_cache) to speed up generation
 - `--do_sample` or `--num_beams` to generate new tokens doing sampling or beam search (greedy search is the default)
 - `--prompt` to benchmark the model on a prompt of your choice